csaude/openmrs-eip/README.md

 The reconciliation task can also be triggered manually by inserting a row in the 'receiver_reconcile' table, the value of the identifier column is required to be unique.

+# Handling OpenMRS Upgrades
+Below are known things that would need to be taken care of to update DBsync to work with later versions of OpenMRS,
+* Compare the database schemas to determine changes i.e. the schema of the current supported OpenMRS version and that one you wish to upgrade to, any database changes need to be applied to the associated entity classes.
+* Verify that cached and indexed tables both in OpenMRS and DB sync match otherwise update DBsync.

 # Developer Guide
 ## Build